Mindbeam-AI/litespark-aws-marketplace/README.md

-# Mindbeam Lepton LLM Pre-training
+# Mindbeam Litespark LLM Pre-training
-Mindbeam's Lepton is a quantum-inspired algorithm that offers accelerated pre-training of large anguage models.
+Mindbeam's Litespark is an advanced algorithm that offers accelerated pre-training of large anguage models.
 This repository shows how to use the algorithm from AWS marketplace to train a model using data from Hugging Face.

 ## Prerequisites
-To use Lepton LLM Pre-training, make sure that
+To use Litespark LLM Pre-training, make sure that
 - Your IAM role has *AmazonSageMakerFullAccess*.
 - Either your AWS account has a subscription to [Mindbeam: Pre-Training LLM Optimization Consultation](https://aws.amazon.com/marketplace/pp/prodview-hsoxija73l6xs?applicationId=AWSMPContessa&ref_=beagle&sr=0-1).
 - Or your IAM role has these three permissions and you have authority to make AWS Marketplace subscriptions in the AWS account used: